EdJoPaTo/edc/readme.md

-# EMC - EdJoPaTos Media Converter
+# EdC - EdJoPaTos Converter

-This tool helps with converting media from one format to another or compressing it.
+> A tool helping with converting or compressing media

 There are already a bunch of tools out there doing exactly what it needed.
 Remembering their command line can be annoying.